 Free Radio Birmingham and Greatest Hits Radio are the official media partners, so expect some great music and entertainment.

 Located on Great Hampton Row, the park will be easily accessible from the city centre with great transport links.
 Just a two-minute walk from St. Paul’s tram station, a seven-minute walk from Snow Hill Station and 15 minutes from New Street Station, the park will host visitors from across the city and beyond.

-What else is Cordelia Blackswan doing in Birmingham - and is there an opportunity for me or my business to get involved with the King King Park?
+What else is Cordelia Blackswan doing in Birmingham - and is there an opportunity for me or my business to get involved with the King Kong Park?

 With nine developments located along Great Hampton Street, Cordia Blackswan has told how it has a masterplan to transform the key gateway route into the city, which has suffered significant underinvestment in recent years.
 Their developments offer a mix of uses, including build-to-rent and Birmingham’s first shared living scheme.

 The company has submitted plans for the Chung Ying Plaza scheme, which features a 50-storey apartment building on the former Chung Ying Garden restaurant site in the Southside district.

 Marcus Hawley, Managing Director at Cordia Blackswan, said: “Birmingham holds a very special place for us as a developer, and we are committed to supporting the city in realising its ambitions to be a world-class destination.
 The Commonwealth Games presents the perfect opportunity to bring King Kong home, with Birmingham on the global stage.